 If your scrape will be rubbed by clothes, cover it with a bandage.
 An uncovered scab or scrape is at risk of reopening or infection.
 When in doubt, cover it up with an adhesive bandage to keep out the bacteria, then change the bandage daily.

 If you feel like it's itchy, blistery, or burning under your bandage, you may have an allergy to the adhesive used in some bandages.
 For sensitive skin, try switching to sterile gauze and paper tape, or an adhesive-free dressing.

 Signs of Healing

-Almost as soon as you get a cut or scrape, your body begins healing your injury.
+Almost as soon as you get a cut or scrape, your body begins healing the injury.
 White blood cells attack infection-causing bacteria.
 Platelets, red blood cells, and fibrin create a jelly-like clot over the wound and soon a protective scab forms.
 If your wound gets itchy, be gentle -- you want that scab to stay where it is.

 Quick Care for Minor Burns

 Most of us have had a small burn or two.
-To treat one, cool the area right away with a cold cloth or cool water to keep the skin from holding the heat and continuing to burn.
+To treat one, cool the area right away with a cold cloth or cool running water to keep the skin from holding the heat and continuing to burn.
 Afterward, wash the burn with soap and water and dress it lightly.
 Leave any blisters that form alone -- they help to protect the skin as it heals.